-- two pieces of 12 x 12 craft paper
+- 2 pieces of plain 12×12 craft paper for lining

 - paint brush

 - 42 inch section of twine